 Sleep it off

-While many of the hotels near Luquillo are closed due to Hurricane damage, now is the time to check out some of the private Guesthouses and Bed & Breakfast options.
+While many of the hotels near Luquillo were closed due to Hurricane damage, now is the time to check out some of the private Guesthouses and Bed & Breakfast options.
 There are accommodations steps from the beach, like Love.
 Soul.
 Beautiful B&B overlooking La Pared beach, and a slew of other Luquillo beach front properties to choose from.